How to use permethrin insecticides to meet army standards

 At the bottom of this page, you can find a simple guide to permethrin insecticides and its regulations.

 Choose the best partner

 Permethrin might be a very effective weapon to deter insects; not every permethrin product is.
 If you want to produce uniforms, sportswear, or any other kind of insect proof clothing, you should select the best permethrin finish you can possibly find.
-Chances are little you are going to produce the permethrin product yourself, meaning you should look for a trusted partner who can do it for you.
+You should look for a trusted partner who can produce the permethrin product for you.
 But before buying anything, make sure you have done your homework.
 Who is this partner?
 Have they registered their permethrin product?
 Note that permethrin is an insecticide, meaning it is strictly regulated by national governments.
 Your partner should be able to tell you everything you should know about permethrin insecticides and its regulation and help you comply with all the rules.
 Also, make sure your partner has a proven track record of successful permethrin tests.
 If their product was found both safe and effective, you are ready to rock and roll.

 Be that supplier you have always dreamt of

 Speaking of partnerships: be the perfect ally to your customer.
 Do not just drop off their order and leave, but make sure they use your products in the right way.
 Stay around and provide them with a how-to guide.
 How should the garments be washed?
 For how long will the permethrin be active?
 What does the wearer of the clothes need to know about permethrin?
 Let them know you have put a lot of thought and energy in creating the very best insect proof clothing they can get.
 Customers, especially armed forces, always look for ways to innovate.
 So instead of losing them to your competition, be the one that comes up with new ideas on a regular basis.